It’s no fun to have a bland diet, but everyone should be informed about the spices/condiments they should eat.

 Like salt, this may seem like a no brainer but many people use syrup way more than they should.
 Pancakes are not the healthiest thing you should be eating but nowadays, there are a ton of recipes for diet or health pancakes.
 There are berry pancakes, protein pancakes, fiber pancakes, oatmeal pancakes, nut pancakes, whole wheat pancakes, and the list goes on.
 If you are someone who loves pancakes, I’m sure you have given at least one of the healthy recipes a try.
 But before your reach for that Aunt Jemima bottle, think again.
 While the pancake may be loaded with whole grains, fiber, and protein…you are topping it with pure, sticky, artificial sugar.
 Top your healthy pancakes with fresh fruit or even drizzling a little bit of honey on top to make for a healthier choice.

 Not all condiments or spices are bad to use.
 There are actually some that you should be incorporating in to your diet to get even better results.
-To find out what kind of healthy spices and condiments you should cook with, read along.
+To find out what spices and condiments you should be using, read along.

 Looking to give your metabolism a boost?
 Begin by eating cinnamon.
 This spice is known for its comforting properties.
 Many people associate cinnamon with apple pie and lattes but this spice can be used in many different dishes to really jump start your weight loss.
 Aside from its metabolism boosting properties, it’s also been shown to reduce inflammation such as arthritis.
 Other benefits of cinnamon include reducing blood sugar and your LDL cholesterol levels (your bad cholesterol.)
 Instead of putting a spoonful of sugar in your coffee, sprinkle some cinnamon instead.

 Unlike its partner, salt, black pepper has been shown to provide many benefits.
 It will boost your metabolism, help burn fat, and aids in digestion.